 Diabetes coaching on its own isn't new.
 But we're now seeing a growing number of medtech companies working to build personal, one-on-one coaching service directly into their platforms.

-We covered this trend a few months ago with a look at some emerging tablet and smart devices.
+We covered this trend in the past with all the emerging tablet and smart devices.
 And now the concept seems to be exploding, especially following the recent American Association of Diabetes Educators (AADE) annual meeting in early August, with a number of new announcements on this front.

 Here's what we're seeing: